maxzz/rollup-plugin-replace-regex/README.md

 This is a modified copy of @rollup/plugin-replace with the ability to match regular expression strings.

+Cahnges and addtions

+* new key regexValues
+  * key may contain regex expression (except regex group definitions)
+  * value is a function that gets file id and matched regex key

 # @rollup/plugin-replace

 🍣 A Rollup plugin which replaces targeted strings in files while bundling.